 Lithium batteries – the DIY approach

 Commercial LiFePO4 batteries are costly.
 Experimenters cheaper individual (3.2 volts) cells.
 They assemble them into packs.
 They then add battery management.
 Also energy monitoring.
 Don’t attempt this unless you experienced.
 There is a risk of wrecking cells.

-Keep a sense of proportion about lithium batteries in caravans and motorhomes
+Keep a sense of proportion about lithium batteries

 Lithium technology is a major advance.
 Battery energy storage from 1870 to 1970, however, barely changed.
 Lithium is a worthwhile increase.
 That really needed, however, is far more.
 Extensive research shows this to be feasible.

 The most probable breakthrough is cheaper fuel cells.
 Such cells already store are around 12,000 Wh/kg.
 A LiFePO4’s is one hundred times less.